nikhil767raj/cross-chain-messaging-dapp/README.md

 - **View real-time status updates** on message delivery
 - **See transaction hashes** for both source and destination chains
 - **Message history/logs** with timestamps
+- **Simulation Mode** If MetaMask is not installed or the wallet is not connected:
+The app enters Simulation Mode
+Messages will appear to send, showing mock transaction hashes and status
+- Note: Simulation does not involve real chain communication or actual testnet tokens.
 ---

 ## 🚀 Getting Started